 Cancer treatment – whether it is surgery, radiation, chemotherapy, hormone or biological therapy, or a combination of these – is known to cause side effects.
 Taste changes and loss of appetite are common side effects that can affect your desire and ability to eat.
 Because your body thrives off the fuel that you feed it, it’s crucial to keep a close eye on your diet when undergoing cancer treatment.

-These side effects vary with each person, and depend on factors such as age, overall health, type of cancer, and how nourished you are when you begin your treatment.
+Treatment-related side effects vary with each person, and depend on such factors as age, overall health, type of cancer, and how nourished you are when you begin your treatment.
 It is important to maintain a balanced diet during treatment.

 Good nutrition during cancer treatment:

-- Lowers your risk of infection
+- Lowers your risk of infection.

-- Helps you maintain strength and energy
+- Helps you maintain strength and energy.

-- Provides better sense of well-being
+- Provides a better sense of well-being.

-- Helps decrease cancer-related fatigue
+- Helps decrease cancer-related fatigue.

-- Maintains your weight
+- Maintains your weight.

 While you should always talk with your health care provider about specific foods to consume and avoid, here are some key nutrients that should be included in your daily diet:

 Fats (use in modest amounts to flavor foods)